 Private practice dental offices are starting to realize that people look at site design when they pick out the individual who will have the privilege of performing services for them.
 While this might not be the first thing that potential patients look for, it does play a fairly big role in the decision-making process according to a number of experts.

-Some have opined that it’s actually the risk of frustration that influences healthcare consumers the most.
-Sites that frustrate their users at a time when they might be experiencing actual real life pain could cost a dentist a booking.
+Some people believe that it’s actually the risk of frustration that influences healthcare consumers the most.
+Sites that frustrate their users at a time when they might be experiencing actual real-life pain could cost a dentist a booking.
 This is precisely why so many firms have hired a Dental Marketing Guy or a web design specialist who understands the psychology of those looking for a dentist online.

 Others have decided to learn by example.
 While it’s never a good idea to simply copy your competition, there’s no reason that dentists shouldn’t look at what others have done for their own offices.
 And, if you’ve got a dental office as a client, you definitely have to look at what’s out there.